Elir-Mahad/reports/project-3-turn-a-new-leaf-log-analysis-automation.md

 ```

-Linux terminal result :
+Below is the verification result from the Linux terminal:

 <img src="https://raw.githubusercontent.com/Elir-Mahad/porass/main/assets/CS/projects/project3/python-logs-dataframe-terminal-result.png" alt="Description" height="100">

 ## Potential Iterations

-To improve the workflow, the log analyst could focus on increasing automation to reduce manual log checks, and implementing machine learning for more advanced anomaly detection.
-Automating the log monitoring process would save time and ensure real-time alerts, while machine learning could enhance the accuracy of detecting unusual patterns.
-Also, it would be useful to have playbooks and esclation matrixes prepared to handle any alerts in an automoted manner.
+To enhance workflow efficiency, focus could be placed on increasing automation of log checks and implementation of machine learning for advanced anomaly detection.
+Automating the log monitoring process would save time and ensure real-time alerts, while machine learning could enhance the accuracy of anomaly detection.
+Additionally, preparation of playbooks and escalation matrices for automated alert handling would be beneficial.

-To develop the necessary skills, the log analyst could take online courses in cybersecurity automation and machine learning.
-Additionally, obtaining relevant certifications like CompTIA Security+ or CISSP would deepen my knowledge and credibility.
-Participating in cybersecurity challenges and hackathons would provide practical experience and keep me updated with the latest trends and techniques.
+To develop the necessary skills, online courses in cybersecurity automation and machine learning could be pursued by the log analyst.
+Additionally, relevant certifications such as CompTIA Security+ or CISSP could be obtained to deepen knowledge and credibility.
+Participation in cybersecurity challenges and hackathons would provide practical experience and ensure staying updated with the latest trends and techniques.

 ## Conclusion

 The project established a comprehensive log monitoring system for Turn a New Leaf, a non-profit organization supporting rural youth employment.
-The workflow includes continuous real-time monitoring of logs, with Bash scripts handling log parsing and filtering to identify unusual network traffic and potential security issues, such as failed login attempts and large data transfers.
-Python is utilized for data analysis, generating immediate email alerts when predefined thresholds are exceeded, and maintaining thorough documentation of incidents.
+The workflow includes continuous monitoring of logs, with Bash scripts handling log parsing and filtering to identify unusual network traffic and potential security issues, such as failed login attempts and large data transfers, while Python is utilized for data analysis.
 Key improvements for the future include increasing automation and incorporating machine learning for advanced anomaly detection.
-The project aims to enhance efficiency and security by streamlining the monitoring process and providing timely, actionable insights.

 ## References

-List any sources, references, or citations used in the project documentation.
+1. What is log monitoring?
+A detailed guide (updated).
+Middleware. (n.d.). https://middleware.io/blog/what-is-log-monitoring/

+2. Logging vs monitoring: Improved visibility - crowdstrike. crowdstrike.com.
+(2024, July 8). https://www.crowdstrike.com/cybersecurity-101/observability/logging-vs-monitoring/

+3. Klein, M. (2024, April 9).
+What is bash used for?.
+Codecademy Blog. https://www.codecademy.com/resources/blog/what-is-bash-used-for/

+4. What is python? - python programming language explained - AWS. (n.d.). https://aws.amazon.com/what-is/python/

+5. Hernandez, J. (2019, May 8).
+What is Apache? in-depth overview of Apache Web Server.
+Sumo Logic. https://www.sumologic.com/blog/apache-web-server-introduction/

+6. Log files.
+Log Files - Apache HTTP Server Version 2.4. (n.d.). https://httpd.apache.org/docs/2.4/logs.html

+7. Sematext, R. (2023, November 23).
+How to view & analyze apache access & error log files.
+Sematext. https://sematext.com/blog/apache-logs/

+8. Isaiah, A. (2023, November 23).
+How to view and configure Apache Access & error logs.
+Better Stack Community. https://betterstack.com/community/guides/logging/how-to-view-and-configure-apache-access-and-error-logs/